Special Educational Needs

 There is no Year 1 entry for this programme

-Applicants for entry to MSEN Year Two must have completed a recognised 60 credit postgraduate diploma programme of continuing professional development for teachers involved in learning support, inclusive or special education
+Applicants for entry to MEdEN Year Two must have completed the Department of Education funded 60 credit postgraduate diploma programme of continuing professional development for teachers involved in learning support, inclusive or special education at DCU.

 Duration